kikettas/Xamapod/README.md

 ```

 ### Swift pod

-Since Swift libraries are not officialy supported by Xamarin, the process of
-bulding these binding files is slightly different in **Swift**.
-First, you have
-to mark all the _classes/structs/enums_ that you want to expose
-to the binding library with the `@objc` attribute.
-After doing so, you can start using the tool.

 During the building, besides creating the binding files, these are normalized (thanks to [SwiftClassify](https://github.com/Flash3001/SwiftClassify))
 with the correct names.
 Finally all the Swift libraries required by the binding library are listed.